Your Development Partner for a Remote-First Workplace

 - Using online whiteboards such as Miro and Mural to facilitate interactive discussions

-- Using collaborative tools for design so it’s easier to browse updates in your own time and give feedback
+- Using collaborative tools for design (Figma, XD, zeplin) so it’s easier to browse updates in your own time and give feedback

-- Promoting fluency and fluidity in real-time collaboration tools, whether it's Google Docs or Sharepoint
+- Promoting fluency and fluidity in real-time collaboration tools, whether it's Google Workspace or Sharepoint

 - Proactive management of messaging channels to optimize communication